-The other five countries are Andorra, Liechtenstein, Malta, Monaco and Poland.
+These countries are Andorra, Liechtenstein, Malta, Monaco and Poland.

-- > Andorra and Malta do not allow abortion at all. - > Liechtenstein and Poland allow

-- abortion only when a patient's life or health is at risk or the pregnancy is the result of sexual violence. - Monaco allows it only when a patient's life or health is at risk, the pregnancy is the result of sexual violence or involves a severe fetal impairment. - The Danish jurisdiction of the Faroe Islands also retains a highly restrictive law.
+- > Andorra does not allow abortion at all. - > Liechtenstein and Poland allow abortion only when a patient's life or health is at risk or the pregnancy is the result of sexual violence. - Monaco allows it only when a patient's life or health is at risk, the pregnancy is the result of sexual violence or involves a severe fetal impairment. - > Malta allows it when a patient's health is in grave jeopardy due to a medical